Loading...

 For question three, the first five terms went 24, 31, 38, 45, 52.

-We need to solve this equation, subtract 24 from both sides, to five three by seven, n equals 53, it's the 53rd position.
+Subtract 24 from both sides, divide three by seven, n equals 53, it's the 53rd position.

-Another way we've learned to generalise nth term arithmetic sequences today is to use the form A plus D bracket n minus one, where A is the first term and D is the common difference between terms.
+Another way we've learned to generalise arithmetic sequences today is to use the form a plus d bracket n minus one, where a is the first term and d is the common difference between terms.
 We can use these generalisations to justify if a term is part of a sequence or not.

 Goodbye for now.